Mary Anne Haas

 During World War II, Mary Anne left Seattle for New York, before moving to San Francisco in 1945.
 It was in California that Mary Anne met Stanley Haas.
 They married in 1949 and during their early married life, Stanley and Mary Anne traveled as much as possible, immersing themselves in other cultures.
 These trips would prove to be the foundation upon which they built a long career in international education.

-In 1966 they made the daring decision that would change the direction of their lives: Stanley accepted the position of Headmaster at the American Overseas School of Rome.
+In 1966, they made the daring decision that would change the direction of their lives: Stanley accepted the position of Headmaster at the American Overseas School of Rome.
 The family spent eight happy years in Rome, during which time Mary Anne was an active force in the school community, serving as President of the American Women’s Club.

 In 1978, Stanley became Executive Director of the Near East South Asia Council of Overseas Schools (NESA).
 Mary Anne and Stanley were a strong team and as time went on, her involvement with the organization increased.
 After her husband’s death, Mary Anne assumed Stanley’s position as Executive Director.
-The following year she joined ISS and has been the Executive Assistant to three ISS Presidents.
+The following year she joined ISS and was the Executive Assistant to three ISS Presidents.
 She traveled to conferences, representing ISS by sponsoring and introducing keynote speakers.
-She has served on the Executive Board of the Association for the Advancement of International Education, and as Special Advisor for Strategic Partnerships for the National Art Education Association.
+She served on the Executive Board of the Association for the Advancement of International Education, and as Special Advisor for Strategic Partnerships for the National Art Education Association.

 Her first Women’s Symposium was held in 2002.
 These Symposiums have provided opportunities for growth and development for women in international education and leadership roles.
 Her support of women in leadership, both in education and other fields, is part of her legacy.
-Mary Anne truly appreciates how important it is for women to support other women professionally, recognizing the unique opportunities that emerge when talented leaders converge.
+Mary Anne truly appreciated how important it is for women to support other women professionally, recognizing the unique opportunities that emerge when talented leaders converge.